-Is there an arts festival for the 2022 Commonwealth Games in Birmingham?
+Was there an arts festival for the 2022 Commonwealth Games in Birmingham?

 Three simple themes represent the starting point.
 They are: Our place in the Commonwealth, The present moment and Stories of Birmingham and the West Midlands.

-Who is creating the Commonwealth Games opening ceremony?
+Who created the Commonwealth Games opening ceremony?

 The creative team in full: